Elective Offerings

 Choir - Advanced (7, 8): Advanced Choir is a performing arts class and required performances are a part of the student’s grade.
 Students will be able to participate in fun field trips to elementary schools, CMEA Honor Choir, San Juan Sings Festival, Golden Empire Choral Festival, Music in the Parks Festival, and performances throughout the year as we continue to inspire through music.
 In order for students to be accepted into this class, they should have knowledge of basic musicianship and pitch matching, including the beginnings of reading music.
 Students will need to provide an Elementary School Music/Choir teacher recommendation OR go through a virtual audition.
 Contact Mrs. Carey at wcarey@sanjuan.edu with any questions.

-Computer Science Discoveries (7, 8): This class is an introductory computer science course, emphasizing problem-solving, creation, and collaboration, while introducing students to the many ways computer science impacts their lives.
+Computer Science (6, 7, 8): This class is an introductory computer science course, emphasizing problem-solving, creation, and collaboration, while introducing students to the many ways computer science impacts their lives.
 Taking this class allows you to advance to Computer Science Principles at Bella Vista.
-To apply, please complete the application by clicking here.
-Contact Mr. Knight at erik.knight@sanjuan.eduwith any questions.
+Contact Mr. Knight at erik.knight@sanjuan.edu with any questions.

-Engineering Gateway CTE (7, 8): Engineering Gateway CTE is a program that feeds into Bella Vista’s Engineering Pathway program.
+Engineering Gateway CTE (6, 7, 8): Engineering Gateway CTE is a program that feeds into Bella Vista’s Engineering Pathway program.
 In this class you will discover the design and modeling process, learn about programming by blending hardware design & software development, while exploring mechanical systems, energy transfer, machine automation, and computer control systems.
-Contact Mr. Knight at erik.knight@sanjuan.eduwith any questions.
+Contact Mr. Knight at erik.knight@sanjuan.edu with any questions.